KoddiDev/blog-integrating-sponsored-listings/README.md

 ## Roadmap
 There are a few more tactics we'd like to demonstrate depending on various other scenarios you may encounter.

+1. Add an option to auto-scroll separated search results.
 1. Ease transition animations for inserted/replaced content.
 1. Demo of paged results when user scrolls before winning ads return.
 1. Demo of infinite scrolling when user scrolls before winning ads return.